joesugar/raspberrypi-pico-teensy-audio-board/README.md

-This example is an I2S example using the [Teensy Audio Adapter](https://www.pjrc.com/store/teensy3_audio.html) with the Raspberry Pi Pico.
+This repo is an I2S example using the [Teensy Audio Adapter](https://www.pjrc.com/store/teensy3_audio.html) with the Raspberry Pi Pico.
 It is based upon Daniel Collins RP2040 I2S example code and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.